gabfv/3d-double-drawer-for-small-item-organizer/README.md

 If you want to modify it, use the file **Double_Drawer_base.123dx**, this is basically where you can start from to make other type of drawers (_i.e. with more compartments_).

+See the [my page at Thingiverse](https://www.thingiverse.com/thing:2188644) for instructions on how to print it.

 # Source

 See [Thingiverse](https://www.thingiverse.com/thing:1666929) for the **crusher**'s _Small items organizer_.